nadialefebvre/code-challenge-footprint/README.md

 **Issue:** Nested fetch requests.

-**Solution:** I had some issue with the loading combine to fetch, leading to NaN instead of numbers for average footprint in App, so I decided to nest the 2nd fetch request inside the 1st one so it doesn't interfere with setIsLoading.
+**Solution:** I had some issue with the loading combined to fetch, leading to NaN instead of numbers for average footprint in App, so I decided to nest the 2nd fetch request inside the 1st one so it doesn't interfere with setIsLoading.

 **If I had more time:** I would have investigated for a cleaner way to do that, since it wouldn't be sustainable if I had multiple requests.